 The Projects and Construction Review: Belgium

-The Belgian projects and construction sector remained strong in 2019, with a number of projects reaching financial close.
+The Belgian projects and construction sector remained strong in 2020, despite the ongoing covid-19 pandemic, with a number of projects reaching financial close.

 Various public entities trust the PPP model for large projects in a number of sectors, from transport infrastructure to prisons and schools.

 Like all countries in Western Europe and generally across the world, Belgium was hard hit by the covid-19 pandemic from March 2020.
 In the spring of 2020, a general lockdown was enforced that affected all sectors of the Belgian economy.
 The measures taken by the Belgian authorities to reduce the spread of covid-19 meant that work on many construction sites had to be stopped by construction companies or by their principals.
 However, by the end of May 2020, the strict and general measures were eased, enabling the construction sector to continue working (under certain safety conditions), and cross-border restrictions on travel for work purposes were lifted.

 Despite the pandemic, the PPP project sector did not sit still in 2020.
 In February 2020, the Dendermonde Prison PPP project reached financial close for a total funding requirement of €194 million, for the design-build-finance-maintain (DBFM) of the new-build prison complex situated between the cities of Antwerp and Gent, with a 25-year term.